Dota 2 Beginners Guide 2018 (Tips, Tricks & Rock’n’Roll)

 - To efficiently use the Shrine’s bonuses of health and mana regeneration, you should put away all your items with health and mana boosts into inactive backpack slots.
 For the next 6 seconds you get much more regen benefits than if the items were active.

 - Enjoy the game and try to give positive emotions to both your allies and enemies.

-We’ve tried to collect as much useful information as we can in this guide and hope it helps you in the fascinating world of Dota 2.
+We’ve tried to collect as much useful information as we can in this Dota 2 guide and hope it helps you in the fascinating world of the exciting game.

 Visit our blog to get lots of interesting news from the world of Dota 2 and the gaming industry overall.
 The fun is only just beginning!